nojhan/kalolo/README.md

 Features
 ========

-- Selections are in shades of yellows in normal mode and blues in insert mode.
+- Selections and status line are in shades of yellows in normal mode and of blues in insert mode.
 - Selections let the syntax coloring appear ("alpha blending").
 - Primary selection, secondary selection, primary cursor, secondary cursor and end-of-line cursors all have different colors.